gdeshazer/JavaCrawler/README.md

 Start your own PostgreSQL server in any directory and open a new database with the command `psql crawler`.

-Create the following three tables in the crawler database:
+Create the following tables in the crawler database:

 ```
     CREATE TABLE record (